 A critical severity issue is an issue where a large piece of functionality or major system component is completely broken and there is no workaround to move further.

 For example, Due to a bug in one module, we cannot test the other modules because that blocker bug has blocked the other modules.
-Bugs which affects the customers business are considered as critical
+Bugs that affect the customer’s business are considered critical

 A major severity issue is an issue where a large piece of functionality or major system component is completely broken and there is a workaround to move further.

 A minor severity issue is an issue that imposes some loss of functionality, but for which there is an acceptable & easily reproducible workaround.